Axeloooo/Notebook/src/chapters/Machine_Learning/README.md

 y_pred = dtc.predict(X_test)
 ```

+The code snippet above shows how to use a `decision tree classifier` to predict the labels of the test set.

 ### Difference Between Hyperparameter and Parameter

 - **Hyperparameter**: It’s a configuration setting for the model.
 Its value is set prior to the commencement of the learning process and is not learned from the data.